wellesley-cs230/wellesley-cs230.github.io/hw1.md

   /**
   * Part 1 of the exercise.
-  * This method should act like a parrot, repeating every number entered by the
+  * This method should act like a parrot, printing the string 's' n times.
-  * user.
-The user can stop the mimicing by entering the number 0 */ public static void parrot(){
+  */
+  public static void parrot(String s, int n){

   }